Learn, Discover, Reflect

 The Mennonite Story

-Your inside tour begins with a video entitled ‘The Old Order’.
-Then browse an informative exhibit of photos, artifacts, and displays that describe the history, culture, and religion of Mennonites yesterday and today, here and around the world.
-Ask about our audio tours available in 9 languages!
+We still feature our video entitled ‘The Old Order’.
+Ask about our audio translation available in 9 languages.
 Extend your experience with an outside tour of the beautiful countryside, and fully immerse yourself in our local Mennonite communities.
+And, of course, enjoy Canada's largest Outdoor Farmers Market, where Mennonite vendors and products abound!
+While you're here, be sure to get some food that really "schmecks gut!"

 Learn about the rich history of Mennonites locally and worldwide at our Log House. (available in Spring 2023)